trentapple/llama.vscode/resources/help.md

 ### How to use it
 The best wey to prepare the environment for the agent is by selecting an Env (group of models).
 So, below is the standard workflow:
 1. Select "Show Llama Agent" from llama-vscode menu or Ctrl+Shift+A to show Llama Agent.
-2. Click "Select Env" button (visible if there is no selected env) and select env, which supports agent, for your needes.
+2. Click "Select Env" button and select env, which supports agent, for your needes.
 This will download the required models and start llama.cpp servers with them.
 For the external servers (like OpenRouter) llama-vscode will ask for api key if needed.
 3. Write your request and send it with Enter or the "Send" button.

+You could also use the agent only with tools model selected.
+In this case the tool search_source will not work (requires chat and embeddins server)

 Optional
 - You could add files to the context with the @ button or just by entering "@".
+- You could select a command (predefined prompt) by pressin "/".
+The commands could be added frim llama-vscdoe menu - Agent commands...
 - Activating an agent (Ctrl+Shift+A or from llama-vscodd menu) adds the open file to the agent context
 - You could select source code and activate the agent (Ctrl+Shift+A or from llama-vscodd menu) to attach the selected lines to the context
 - You could choose the tools to be used from "Select Tools" button (on the right side of "New Chat" button).
 If you have installed and started MCP Servers in VS Code, their tools will be available for selection too.
 Don't forget to click the OK button after changing the tool selection.
+- View the selected tools model from the tool tip of the "Tools Model" button and select a new tools model by clicking it.
+- View the selected agent from the tool tip of the "Agent" button and select a new agent by clicking it

 Click button "Deselect Env" (vislble if there is a selected env with agent model) to deselect the env and selected models and stop the servers, which were started by llama-vscode.
 Click button "Selected Models" to show details about the selected models